xrdocs/design/_blogs/2018-07-31-peering-fabric-hld-1_5.md

 as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.

+### Zero Touch Provisioning

-In addition to model-driven configuration and operation, the Peering Fabric also support ZTP operation for automated device provisioning.
+In addition to model-driven configuration and operation, Peering Fabric 1.5 also supports ZTP operation for automated device provisioning.
 ZTP is useful both in production as well as staging environments to automate initial device software installation, deploy an initial bootstrap configuration, as well as advanced functionality triggered by ZTP scripts.
+ZTP is supported on both out of band management interfaces as well as in-band data interfaces.

 ## Advanced Security using BGP Flowspec and QPPB (1.5)